 - Aldi brand coffee – YUCK!
 I am not a coffee snob either.
 I like Costco’s Kirkland brand coffee just fine.
 It’s just personal preference.

-Most prices are more expensive at Aldi than ordering online.
+70. Most prices for household items are more expensive at Aldi than ordering online.
 Target Restock, Amazon Prime, and Walmart Pickup have the best prices for toiletree and household type items.
 Plus sales at Costco!

 So, are you an Aldi convert?